How did you go with that calculator from last week’s article?

 This is why it’s important to have a cash buffer.
 By having a couple of years living expenses in cash as a buffer, we can ride out the storms, by topping up our income in the years where dividends are reduced.

-So in addition to our dividend-focused LICs, we should hold around 2 years living expenses in cash.
+So in addition to our Aussie share portfolio, we should hold perhaps 2-3 years living expenses in cash.

-A rough rule of thumb to use is this… you may need roughly 20 times your annual spending to retire.
+A rough rule of thumb to use is this… with Australian shares you may currently need roughly 20-25 times your annual spending to retire.

 How does it work in practice?

-Perhaps we want to live on 50k.
-We will need around a million dollars to retire.
+Perhaps we want to live on $50k per year.
+We’d currently need around a million dollars to retire.
 (20 times annual spending)

-900k in shares, using the dividend figures above, will provide just over 50k in gross dividends.
-And 100k kept in cash as the buffer.
+Using the dividend figures above, $900k in shares will provide just over $50k in gross dividend income.
+And $100k is kept in cash as a backup.

 Essentially, the less flexible you are in your spending, the more cash you should keep on hand.
 If you are unwilling to reduce spending for a little while, you may need a bigger buffer.
 And those who are more flexible, may need less.

 Having cash on hand is perhaps the best backup plan there is.
 Other people may prefer to rent out a room in their house, spend less, or do some part-time work until dividends recover.
-We will cover backup plans in a future article.
+We’ll cover backup plans in a future article.

 In summary, I think a 2 year buffer is the most realistic and sensible buffer.
 And all up, when we combine the cash buffer with our LICs, we need around 20 times our annual spending saved.

-To reiterate the ‘living off dividends’ approach – this means, a group of Listed Investment Companies (LICs) providing strong level of income, covering our expenses, and also, a cash buffer of roughly a few years of living expenses to cover for any serious reduction in dividends.
+To reiterate the ‘living off dividends’ approach – this means, an Aussie index fund or quality LICs (or both) providing a strong level of income, covering our expenses, and also, a cash buffer of roughly a few years of living expenses to cover for any serious reduction in dividends.

 Increase Your Savings By 20X!